 Information is the oil of the 21st century, and analytics is the combustion engine. – By Peter Sondergaard

-As the number of industries adopting Big Data Analytics increases, there is a rising demand for specialized big data analysts.
-The leading Big Data Analytics companies understand the fact that people who have worked in the industry will be in a better position to understand the process and gain more powerful insights by applying Big Data Analytics technologies.
+As the number of industries adopting Big data increases, there is a rising demand for specialist in big data analysis.
+The leading big data analytics companies understand the fact that people who have worked in the industry will be in a better position to recognize the process and gain more powerful insights by applying Big Data Analytics technologies.

 For instance, a production engineer who is working on the production floor of an automobile company can prove to be a much more useful resource for a Big Data company specializing in designing big data solutions for the automobile industry.

-The onslaught of the covid 19 pandemic has forced businesses to change their work process and made them go remote instead of depending on the traditional systems.
-The cloud-based analytics solutions have been the Saviour of business organizations across the globe and will continue to do so in 2022 and beyond.
+Businesses are changing t their work process and going remote instead of depending on traditional systems.
+The cloud-based analytics solutions have been the saviour of business organizations across the globe.

 The cloud-based analytics solutions do not require any build infrastructure or the company to have its own data centers.
 The data in the cloud will be easily accessible from any part of the world and the user can even control the access rights of the tool for data security.

-Big data and cloud native solutions will render a competitive advantage to the business houses as they are highly flexible and efficient.
-Moreover, with the rise of remote and hybrid working environments, cloud-based analytics solutions have become mainstreamed.
+Big data and cloud-native solutions will render a competitive advantage to the business houses as they are highly flexible and efficient.
+Moreover, with the rise of remote and hybrid working environments, cloud-based analytics solutions have become mainstream.
 Besides facilitating remote and hybrid working environments, it will help organizations to cut down costs associated with traditional methods.